supperjoy/FireSmokeDataset/README.md

 All images are annotated with bounding boxes for two categories: **fire** and **smoke**.
 ﻿
 ### 1. Fire Definition
-Fire regions are defined as visible flames characterized by distinct colors (e.g., red, orange, and yellow) and high luminance.
-Only regions that exhibit clear combustion characteristics are annotated, whereas fire-like objects, such as sunsets, lamps, and reflections, are explicitly excluded from annotation.
+Fire regions are defined as visible flames with distinct color characteristics (e.g., red, orange, and yellow) and high luminance.
+Only regions that exhibit clear combustion characteristics are annotated, while fire-like objects such as sunsets, lamps, or reflections are not labeled as fire.
 ﻿
 ### 2. Smoke Definition
 Smoke is defined to include both dense and thin forms with diffuse boundaries, typically exhibiting semi-transparent and irregular shapes with gray or white tones.
 Even low-contrast smoke is annotated provided that it is visually distinguishable.
 ﻿
 ### 3. Ambiguous Cases
-- Fog, steam, and clouds are **NOT** labeled as smoke.
-- Exceptions:
-  - When co-occurring with fire
-  - When exhibiting clear smoke-like patterns originating from combustion ﻿
+Ambiguous cases such as fog, steam, and clouds are generally excluded from smoke annotations to avoid introducing noisy labels.
+Annotations are only assigned when there is clear evidence of a combustion source, such as co-occurrence with fire or identifiable smoke-like motion patterns originating from burning objects.
+In uncertain cases, a conservative strategy is adopted, and no annotation is assigned.
+﻿
 ### 4. Bounding Box Rules
-- Bounding boxes should tightly cover the visible extent of the target.
-- For large or irregular smoke regions, a single bounding box may be used to cover the main area.
+Bounding boxes are required to tightly cover the visible extent of the target while minimizing unnecessary background.
+For objects with clear boundaries, annotations should closely follow the object shape.
+For diffuse or irregular regions such as smoke, bounding boxes are allowed to cover the main visible area without requiring precise alignment with unclear boundaries.
 ﻿
-### 5. Multi-object Scenarios
-- Each fire or smoke instance is annotated separately.
-﻿
-### 6. Exclusion Rules
+### 5. Exclusion Rules
-- Extremely unclear, heavily occluded, or ambiguous samples are excluded from annotation.
+Samples that are extremely unclear, heavily occluded, or difficult to interpret are excluded from annotation to reduce noisy labels.
+In cases where the presence of fire or smoke cannot be confidently determined, no annotation is assigned.
 ﻿
 ---
 ﻿